rapidsai/cugraph/SOURCEBUILD.md

  where <target> is:
-   clean                      - remove all existing build artifacts and configuration (start over) uninstall                  - uninstall libcugraph and cugraph from a prior build/install (see also -n) uninstall_cmake_deps       - uninstall headers from external dependencies installed by cmake (raft, rmm, cuco, etc.) (see also -n) libcugraph                 - build libcugraph.so and SG test binaries libcugraph_etl             - build libcugraph_etl.so and SG test binaries pylibcugraph               - build the pylibcugraph Python package
+   clean                      - remove all existing build artifacts and configuration (start over) uninstall                  - uninstall libcugraph and cugraph from a prior build/install (see also -n) libcugraph                 - build libcugraph.so and SG test binaries libcugraph_etl             - build libcugraph_etl.so and SG test binaries pylibcugraph               - build the pylibcugraph Python package